Nanobind Backend

 Slices

-Mutable Slices and Copying on the Boundary
+Slices Copying on the Boundary

-Nanobind supports taking mutable slices:
+Nanobind supports taking slices:

 #[diplomat::bridge]